KirkbyMalham.info

 Corn

-Scalegill mill was originally the site of a manorial corn mill which dated back to before 1279, when the lord of Hanlith constructed a mill and dam in his own manor, presumably upstream of the Kirkby mill, which lead to a dispute over water rights with the Abbot of Derham.
+Scalegill mill was originally the site of a manorial corn mill which dated back to before 1279, when the lord of Hanlith constructed a mill and dam in his own manor, presumably upstream of the Kirkby mill, which lead to a dispute over water rights with the Abbot of Dereham.
 Previously the townships of Hanlith and Kirkby Malham had been served by the corn mill at Airton.
 The original positions of these corn mills isn't certain, but one probably lay further North, near the head of the present mill pond.

 This extract from a deed in the "Calton Deeds" collection at the YAS, shows the agreement they reached: